Good Simulation Practice

 Good Simulation Practices

-The next step will be to have the document elaborated and approved by ICH, International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (www.ich.org); ICH is the generator of Good Clinical Practice and gathers FDA, EMA and other relevant regulatory agencies and associations.
+The next step will be to have the document elaborated and approved by ICH, the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (www.ich.org).
+ICH is the generator of Good Clinical Practice and brings together FDA, EMA and other relevant regulatory agencies and associations.

-Good Simulation Practices is going to play an essential role soon.
+Good Simulation Practices will acquire an essential role soon.
 In the coming years, scientific research on in silico medicine must become less and less speculative, and increasingly translational, that is to say, immediately applicable and useful for clinical and industrial applications.
-This is only possible if researchers in laboratories and universities also start developing their models following good simulation practice.
+This will only become possible if researchers in laboratories and universities also start developing their models following good simulation practice.